naomis-archive/discord-rpc/USAGE.md

 ## Running the Code

 Once you have done all of this, you can run the code.
-Open your terminal within the project's root directory, then use `npm ci` to install the dependencies, and `npm start` to launch the code.
+Open your terminal within the project's root directory, then use `npm ci` to install the dependencies, `npm run build` to compile the TypeScript, and `npm start` to launch the code.

 Enjoy your new toy!